clivewatson/KQLpublic/README.md

-# My store for useful KQL and Azure Monintor Workbooks (public share)
+# My store for useful KQL and Azure Monitor Workbooks (public share)

 KQL and Azure Monitor Workbooks you may find useful